 Information About VLAN Groups

-Whenever a client connects to a wireless network (WLAN), the client is placed in a VLAN that is associated with the WLAN.
+Whenever a client connects to a wireless network (WLAN), the client is placed in a VLAN that is associated with the policy profile mapped to the WLAN.
 In a large venue, such as an auditorium, a stadium, or a conference room where there are numerous wireless clients, having only a single WLAN to accommodate many clients might be a challenge.

+The VLAN group feature uses a single policy profile that can support multiple VLANs.
 The clients can get assigned to one of the configured VLANs.
+This feature maps a policy profile to a single VLAN or multiple VLANs using the VLAN groups.
 When a wireless client associates to the WLAN, the VLAN is derived by an algorithm based on the MAC address of the wireless client.
 A VLAN is assigned to the client and the client gets the IP address from the assigned VLAN.

 The system marks VLAN as Dirty for 30 minutes when the clients are unable to receive IP addresses using DHCP.
 The system might not clear the Dirty flag from the VLAN even after 30 minutes for a VLAN group.
 After 30 minutes, when the VLAN is marked non-dirty, new clients in the IP Learn state can get assigned with IP addresses from the VLAN if free IPs are available in the pool and DHCP scope is defined correctly.
 This is the expected behavior because the timestamp of each interface has to be checked to see if it is greater than 30 minutes, due to which there is a lag of 5 minutes for the global timer to expire.